Kite (KITE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kite Historical Price

-According to the latest data gathered on Kite live price page, the current price of Kite is 1.11USD.
-The circulating supply of Kite(KITE) is 822.33K KITE , giving it a market capitalization of $913.24K.
+According to the latest data gathered on Kite live price page, the current price of Kite is 1.42USD.
+The circulating supply of Kite(KITE) is 844.47K KITE , giving it a market capitalization of $1.20M.

 The Kite Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KITE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.